ubccr/ccrdocs/pages/howto/containerization.md

 ## Apptainer

 Apptainer is a containerization software package that does not require users to have administrative privileges when running containers, and can thus be safely used on Research Computing resources.
-Currently, an older version of singularity is available on compile and compute nodes so the commands outlined here will use the `singularity` command as opposed to `apptainer`.
+Currently, an older version of singularity is available on compute nodes so the commands outlined here will use the `singularity` command as opposed to `apptainer`.

 Much like Docker, Apptainer is a containerization software designed around compartmentalization of applications, libraries, and workflows.
 This is done through the creation of compressed images in the `.sif` format which can be run as ephemeral containers.
 Unlike Docker, however, Apptainer does not manage images, containers, or volumes through a central application.
 Instead, Apptainer generates saved image files that can either be mutable or immutable based on compression.